gerauber/color_palette_creator/readme.md

 A class hierarchy has been established for the sole purpose of making it an exercise.

+This code follows the style convention established in the [PEP8 document](https://peps.python.org/pep-0008/).

+Version 1.0.3

 ## Content

 This version contains only a basic generator, available in the `basic_generator` folder